-Mr. Wavering joined the University of Oklahoma in September 2016 as the founding Executive Director of the Tom Love Innovation Hub (I-Hub) with the mission to increase innovation and entrepreneurship across Oklahoma through a mix of resources, programs, services and collaborations.
-As a national expert in the federal Small Business Innovation Research (SBIR) program, Mr. Wavering founded and leads the I-Hub’s statewide Oklahoma Catalyst Programs which provide SBIR-related networking, training and mentoring efforts across Oklahoma.
+Mr. Wavering joined the University of Oklahoma in September 2016 as the founding Executive Director of the I-Hub with the mission to increase innovation and entrepreneurship across Oklahoma through a mix of resources, programs, services, and collaborations.
+As a national expert in the federal SBIR program, Mr. Wavering founded and leads the I-Hub’s OK Catalyst program which provides statewide SBIR-related networking, training, and mentoring efforts.
 In 2019, Wavering joined the faculty of the Price College of Business, creating and teaching the course “Entrepreneurship for Science and Technology.”
 Prior to OU, Mr. Wavering had 18 years of experience in the research, development, and commercialization of innovative technologies through various technical and executive leadership roles with Intelligent Automation, Inc. (IAI) in Rockville, MD and Luna Innovations in Blacksburg, VA and Charlottesville, VA.

-Daniel is the founding Director of the Oklahoma Catalyst Programs and is responsible for the planning and execution of all OK Catalyst Programs activities.
+Daniel is the founding Director of OK Catalyst and is responsible for the planning and execution of all programs and activities.
 Prior to this role, Daniel was a Program Manager for the internationally recognized Tom Love Center for Entrepreneurship at OU.
 In this role, Daniel designed and launched the Sooner Innovation Fund: an endowed $1,250,000 early-stage proof-of-concept program that gives OU students up to $5,000 and provides mentorship and training on market validation.
 Daniel comes from a family of entrepreneurs and co-founded/managed a small business in college that became profitable within two years of opening.
 Daniel graduated from the OU College of International Studies with a Master of Arts in International Studies with an emphasis in economic development.
 Daniel is a member of the Oglala Lakota tribe and was able to access higher education thanks to the Gates-Millennium Scholarship.

-The Oklahoma Catalyst Programs are a 100% grant funded organization.
-Primary sponsors include the US Small Business Administration, the Economic Development Ageny, the Oklahoma Center for the Advancement of Science and Technology, the Presbyterian Health Foundation, and the Oklahoma Business Roundtable.
+OK Catalyst is a 100% grant-funded organization.
+Primary sponsors include the US Small Business Administration, the Economic Development Agency, the Oklahoma Center for the Advancement of Science and Technology, and the Oklahoma Business Roundtable.